CJAX-FM: Jazz and Urban AC

-Low ratings for its jazz format led to a format change on September 15, 1985, when the station adopted an urban adult contemporary format, the first in Canada.
-It rebranded as FM 97 and the call sign was changed to CKKS-FM.
+Low ratings for its jazz format led to a format change to adult contemporary in May 1985 and a call sign change to CKKS-FM.

 Adult contemporary

 In 1986, CKKS began playing adult contemporary music with an on-air rebranding to 97 Kiss FM.
 Four years later, the station was sold to Maclean-Hunter Ltd., and in 1994, it became a part of Rogers Broadcasting.
 Rival station CHQM-FM dropped its easy listening format in 1992, also switching to an adult contemporary format.
 Its ratings surpassed CKKS as Vancouver's leading AC station, becoming Vancouver's most-listened-to FM station later on.

 In 1988, the West Coast Community T.V.
 Association received CRTC approval to add a low-power transmitter at 102.7 MHz in Ucluelet to rebroadcast the programming of CKKS-FM.
 The call sign for the Ucluelet transmitter (currently dark) is CIWC-FM.

 Former Jack FM logo, used from 2002-2012.